Support Hurricane Helene Disaster Relief

 Catholic Charities Response

-Catholic Charities USA is providing direct support to Catholic Charities agencies in East Tennessee, Charlotte, South Carolina, Northwest Florida, St. Petersburg and Venice as they support their devastated communities.
-Updates include:
+Catholic Charities USA (CCUSA) is providing direct support to Catholic Charities agencies in North Carolina, East Tennessee, South Carolina, Northwest Florida, St. Petersburg and Venice as they respond to their devastated communities.

 • Several tractor-trailer loads of water are en route to Catholic Charities of East Tennessee and Catholic Charities Diocese of Charlotte.